littlebizzy/speed-demon/readme.txt

 - Disable Emojis
 Checks constants/classes at first and also after the init hook.

-- Index Autoload
-Checks constants/classes after the init hook.
-Tested the index removal and internal option deleted (used to save the timestamp) on plugin uninstall.

 - Delete Expired Transients
 Checking on start and under cron event execution.